dthain/opsys-sp25/project3/index.md

 0. Note specifically which student server on which you compiled and ran your code.
 (You can use any one of the servers, but must use the same one for all tests.)
 1. Show the command line and output of `seqperf` that yields a runtime of 10-20s.
+2. How many cells/second does `seqperf` compute?
+What is the average time to compute one cell?
+(As always, put your answer in the form of a small number (1-1024) and a metric suffix with appropriate units.)
-2. Show the command line and output of `threadperf` for a varying number of threads.
+3. Show the command line and output of `threadperf` for a varying number of threads.
-3. Which configuration yields the fastest performance?
+4. Which configuration yields the fastest performance?
 Explain why.
-4. Which configuration starts to show **worse** performance?
+5. Which configuration starts to show **worse** performance as you add threads?
 Explain why.
-5. Show the command-line and output of `progressperf` for the same range of threads as `threadperf`.
+6. Show the command-line and output of `progressperf` for the same range of threads as `threadperf`.
-6. Explain your strategy for performing synchronization in `progressperf`.
+7. Explain your strategy for performing synchronization in `progressperf`.
-7. Explain the difference in performance (if any) between `threadperf` and `progressperf`.
+8. Explain the difference in performance (if any) between `threadperf` and `progressperf`.

 ## Hints

 - Use `gettimeofday` around lines of code to measure the elapsed time.
 - Use the `pthreads` library to manage threads and perform locking.
 You **will** need to use mutexes to solve this problem.
 You will **not** need to use condition variables.  (that's in the next assignment)
 - You don't need any special libraries to display the progress bar: `printf` is sufficient.
 Try using `\r` instead of `\n` to update the current output line, instead of scrolling.
 - On the CSE student machines, performance may vary due to the number of people logged in.
-(And it will probably get worse closer to the due date.)
+(And it will probably get worse closer to the due date!)
 It would be wise to run each test several times, and then take the fastest time achieved.

 ## What to Turn In